socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-16-EXERCISE -- Mapping Hearts.md

 [SC]
 show components
 [VO]
-In the last video, we talked a bit about this idea of using components to compose web pages and web sites.
+In the last video, we talked a bit about this idea of using small modular components to compose web pages.

 [SC]

 [VO]
-One way to do this

-[SC]

-[VO]
+And now, in this video, we're going to do it.

-Now we're going to take that simple Heart Component that we previously wrote, and use it to build a whole page full of hearts.
+We're going to take our Heart Component and use it to build a whole page full of hearts.

 [SC]